iefdev/Archey-X/ReadMe.md

 This was the first script (I made) of the two.
 It's a modified version of: "[archey-osx][jfa]" by [Josh Finnie][jfg], who made the original bash script.

-To this one I also wrote the screenshot plugin _(see below)_, but that on can be used as a stand alone script.
+To this one I also wrote the screenshot plugin _(see below)_, but that one can be used as a stand alone script.

 ### Screenshot